Arab Academy for Science, Technology and Maritime Transport: Community service programmes and continuous education

 AASTMT offers educational programmes to serve the community of Alexandria.
-The programmes enhance the skills of students in language, computing, secretarial work, aviation tickets reservation, marketing and management.

 The programmes start-over every three months, and run all year round.
 They are carried out at the AASTMT headquarters in Miami, Sidi Bishr and downtown.
 The programmes are offered according to an evening schedule.
 The courses are sometimes designed for groups of employees in a company or organizations.
 The estimated number of those benefiting from these programmes throughout the year, ranges from 15,000 to 20,000 Alexandrians.
 There are summer courses for the education of children which benefit around 5,000 children.